-Why 'Grey's Anatomy' Star Chandra Wilson Has Stayed On The Show For 15 Seasons — Even As Co-Stars Have Come & Gone
+Why Chandra Wilson Has Stayed On 'Grey's' For 15 Seasons – Even As Her Costars Have Come & Gone

 In 15 years of Grey's Anatomy, cast member exits have become as commonplace as Seattle emergencies or Meredith drinking tequila.
 Yet while some of the actors who've left, like Sandra Oh and Sara Ramirez, went peacefully to pursue other roles, others quit Grey's — or were reportedly pushed out — for reasons a bit more controversial (Katherine Heigl's unhappiness over her character's storylines, Patrick Dempsey's alleged behind-the-scenes drama).
 Change after change has come to Grey-Sloan Memorial Hospital's line-up over time, but through it all, Chandra Wilson, whose Miranda Bailey — the tough, brilliant, stubborn General Surgeon — has stayed a Grey's constant since the show's very start.

 While the majority of her co-workers from Season 1 called it quits years ago, Wilson has no intention of hanging up her scrubs anytime soon.
 "I really want to see it through," she says of the show, when we speak over the phone, a few days before Grey's Season 15 premiere on Sept 27.
 "I’ll get into other opportunities and other characters and whatever else comes after this, but I’m enjoying being in the now and being in this right now."